 Although the woman admits to the burglary, she claims she is not guilty of murder, saying, "I didn't plan this.
 I wouldn't plan to kill any of them.
 They were family."
 She continues, "I feel responsible for the actions that were taken place and I feel sad and upset about their deaths and their murders.
 But I don't feel responsible for their murders."

-Unfortunately for Rodriguez, state law is very clear about first degree felony murder:
+Unfortunately for Rodriguez, state law is very clear about first degree felony murder in Oklahoma: